-Beyond that in both my personal life and at a leadership level, I have been challenging the perception of motherhood, the importance of recognising co-parenting as an avenue for ambitious women, and the need to modernise and personalise maternity leave plans.
+Beyond that in both my personal life and at a leadership level, I have been challenging the perception of motherhood, the importance of recognizing co-parenting as an avenue for ambitious women, and the need to modernize and personalize maternity leave plans.
 Every woman is different."

 "My commitment to advocate for women’s rights is a big focus for me.
 Not only this year, or at this time, but always.
 I’m using my position as editorial director of Who What Wear, Byrdie, MyDomaine, and POPSUGAR to ensure we’re always pushing for real and lasting change.
 We speak to Australian women every single day, and it would be irresponsible to not use this power to advocate across a diverse set of social issues and injustices.

 The Women’s March is just one day to land a message, but beyond that, what can we do to ensure we’re always pushing for change?
 I'm committing to being the change and telling the stories that will continue to spark it.
 Everything from equal pay, to fostering safe workplace environments."